nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         Details of the successful clearing is shown.

     1. Test case: `clear all`<br>
-       Expected: Warenager do not clear any data.
+       Expected: Warenager does not clear any data.
        Error details shown in the status message.
 Suggestion message will be shown too.

    1. Other incorrect statistics commands to try: `cle`, `clear sn/ntuc1`